kobbled/rossum/README.md

 ## Disclaimer

-Roboguide is a product of Fanuc America Corporation.
+WinOLPC, OlpcPRO and Roboguide are products of Fanuc America Corporation.
 The author of `rossum` is not affiliated with Fanuc in any way.